 Specific secondary or associated conditions and complications

-- Pain measurement using an assessment tool which is developmentally and age appropriate.
+- Pain severity should be measurement using an assessment tool which is developmentally appropriate.
 There is no single pain measurement tool which is appropriate for all aged children and all types of pain.
 However, the most common assessment tools for adolescents are the Visual Analogue Scale and the Numerical Rating Scale.

 A detailed and meticulous physical exam is recommended.
 The examiner should pay close attention to how consistent the exam findings are with the description of the pain by the patient.
 Great emphasis is placed on the neurological and musculoskeletal examination, but the physical exam should be tailored to the history of the adolescent.
+The autonomic system should be evaluated including documentation of pupil size.
+The pupil is the only area of the body that is strictly controlled by small fiber nerves.
+If the patient is found to be tachycardic, orthostatics should be performed.
+The extremities should be evaluated for poor capillary refill and dependent rubor.
+This can be a key to small fiber neuropathy as the underlying mechanism.
+The neurological exam should include complete sensory testing (pinprick, light touch, proprioception, graphesthesia, hot, cold and vibration) and can aid in which pathways underlie the cause of pain.
+Skin exam should document the location of allodynia and hyperalgesia, as well as document rashes or skin lesions suggestive of psoriatic arthritis or autonomic cause of the pain.
+Nail beds should be examined for pitting associated with the sponyloarthropathies.
+Cognitive exam may demonstrate slow processing speed, memory deficits and executive function deficits that may also be involved in the affected pathway.
 Some additional tests to include are the Drop Arm test (used to asses for a supraspinatus tear and the patient is asked to actively lower their arm from abduction to their side in a slow and controlled manner), Waddell signs (a group of signs which may indicate a non-organic/psychological cause of the underlying pain) and Hoover test (physical exam maneuver to distinguish between organic from non-organic paresis of the leg).
 These tests and others can assist in outcomes and indicate nonorganic causes of pain.
 Obesity should be identified since it can exacerbate the impact of pain.
+The timing of obesity may also reflect metabolic disorders that can lead to chronic pain.

 No specific laboratory study is used in the diagnosis of pain.
 However, some studies are used to identify organic reasons for pain depending on the history and physical exam.
-For example, a CBC might be helpful if there is concern for an infection, rheumatoid factor, ANA if there is concern for an underlying rheumatology component and CRP, ESRif there is an inflammatory process.
+For example, a CBC might be helpful if there is concern for an infection.
+ANA, CRP, and ESR are helpful if there is concern for an inflammatory process.
+If autoimmune disorders are suspected, such as lupus, thyroid antibodies, or sjogrens ab, antibody panels should be performed based on history and physical exam.
+For those patients with a history and physical findings suggestive of small fiber neuropathy (abnormal sweating, dizziness, fainting, fatigue, fluctuating blood pressure, allodynia, hyperalgesia in the hands, feet or trunk, rapid heart rate or shortness of breath), skin biopsy or autonomic testing (QSART or Tilt table test) should be performed based on the symptoms.

 Imaging is a complement of the physical exam that helps identify various pathologic structures and underlying diagnosis of organic etiology.
 For example, CRPS has specific radiographic findings which are diffuse osteoporosis with severe patchy demineralization and subperiosteal bone resorption.
+Imaging, however, is often diagnostic only in later stages of CRPS.
+Imaging for back pain is the same as that for the adult population.
+Standard x-ray and MRI are beneficial in abdominal, rheumatoid and inflammatory causes of pain.
 Functional magnetic resonance imaging (fMRI) is used in pain research to complement behavioral measurements.

 Supplemental assessment tools

 Observation is an additional tool to assess pain.
 No single observational measure is broadly recommended for pain assessment in adolescents across all contexts (post-op, in-hospital, critical care, home, recurrent/chronic pain).
 Pain assessment within each context requires the use of specific scales, with the exception of chronic pain where overt behavioral signs tend to habituate or dissipate as time passes, making them difficult to observe reliably.
 Numerous pain assessment tools have been developed to objectively measure pain among children and adolescents.
 Each assessment tool has its advantages and disadvantages.
 For children three and older one may use the Faces Pain Scale which consists of six cartoon faces beginning with a happy expression on the right and progressing towards a sadder face on the right.
 The child is asked to point to a face which accurately represents how much pain he currently feels.
 Additionally, there is the Faces, Legs, Activity, Cry, Consolability (FLACC) pain scale generally used for children age two to seven but could be used for older children as well.
 The scale uses five criteria—face, legs, activity, cry and consolability—each criteria is scored from 0 to 2 and a score of 0 represents no pain.
-Additionally, using a numerical scale for pain is helpful to track a partient’s pain over time from one visit to another.
+Additionally, using a numerical scale for pain is helpful to track a patient’s pain over time from one visit to another.
 One may also ask the child to keep record of his/her pain in a diary recording when the pain occurred, what made it better or worse, associated symptoms etc. Furthermore, asking a child to draw a picture of his/her pain could clearly delineate the type and severity of the pain the child is suffering from.
 For all children less than three years old it is imperative to observe for signs of pain such as crying, eyebrows raised or hands in flexed position.
+One must use caution in the use of pain diaries in patients prone to catastrophizing, anxiety and depression as they can reinforce the fear and pain.

 Early predictions of outcomes